lindelind/lindelind/README.md

 # Alinde Öst, Fullstack Developer

 **🏠 Based in Örebro, Sweden.**
-**💻 Loves turning caffeine into code and ideas into cool apps. 🛠️ Playing around with React, React Native, TypeScript, Firebase, and Node.js and C# .NET to build things that (hopefully) make life easier..**
+**💻 Loves turning caffeine into code and ideas into cool apps. 🛠️ Playing around with React, React Native, TypeScript, Firebase, and Node.js to build things that (hopefully) make life easier..**

 ## ✨ About Me

 Hi!
 I'm Alinde, a fullstack developer who enjoys untangling code messes, making tech more fun, and creating intuitive, user-friendly experiences.
 I believe great design isn’t just about looks—it’s about making apps that feel effortless to use.
-Right now, I'm interning at BabyJourney, a parenting and pregnancy app.

 ## 📝 Projects